--> Skip to Main Content

 de Francesco Building

-The initial DeFrancesco Building was built in 1968, and it originally housed the social sciences, foreign languages, history, and political science departments.
-In 1993-1994, the building was renovated and expanded.
-In 2021, it went through major renovations again and construction was completed in November 2022.
-The building officially reopened in January 2023.
-Today, the DeFrancesco Building is a state-of-the-art facility that houses the university's College of Business.
+The initial DeFrancesco Building was built in 1968.
+The building is named for Dr. Italo Luther deFrancesco, who served as president of Kutztown State College from 1959 to 1967.
+The original dedication ceremony took place on May 24,1969. "deFran" housed the social sciences, foreign languages, history, and political science departments.
+In 1997-1998, the building was renovated and expanded to house the growing College of Business.
+A major renovation and modernization was undertaken from 2021 to 2023.
+The building officially reopened for Fall semester 2023.
+Today, the deFrancesco Building is a state-of-the-art facility that houses the university's College of Business.
 Within the building are new modern classrooms, computer labs, and collaboration spaces.
-It also houses the offices for the Department of Business Administration - Accounting, Entrepreneurship, Finance, General Business, Human Resource Management, Management, Marketing, Personal Financial Planning and Supply Chain Management.
-The renovation of the DeFrancesco Building provided the opportunity to honor Italo Luther deFrancesco, who served as president of Kutztown State College from 1959 to 1967.
-The original dedication ceremony took place on May 24, 1969.
-Most students refer to the building as "deFran".
+Offices and classrooms for the Department of Business Administration - (Accounting, Entrepreneurship, Finance, General Business, Human Resource Management, Management, Marketing, Personal Financial Planning and Supply Chain Management), and the Department of Sport Management are now all in this single building.

 Location: College Blvd, Kutztown PA 19530